agratap/Language-and-Writing-Systems-Data-VIZ/README.md

 # Language-and-Writing-Systems-Data-VIZ

-Data visualization of interrelation of languages and writing system associated with them.
+Data visualization of languages with multiple writing systems.

 A self-guided project to learn data visualization in d3.js